RTD projects in which SATA is presently participating

 since 2018 to 2019

-AS4EU is a project co-funded by the European Commission in the frame of the CEF Telecom eDelivery programme.
-The project is coordinated by the Polytechnic University of Valencia (Spain) and is participated by other five partners form Italy (precisely SATA), Belgium, Ireland, Spain and United Kingdom in the role of online service providers.
-Project aim is putting the partners in the condition to make their respective services evolve by adopting an Access Point, and the SMP local registries of the CEF network, based on the new AS4 requirements in place of those AS2 presently used.
-By the project end it is foreseen that each partner undergoes a strict connectivity and conformity test with respect to the AS4 standard, thus qualifying as an operational node of the CEF network.
+AS4EU was a project co-funded by the European Commission in the frame of the CEF Telecom eDelivery programme.
+The project was coordinated by the Polytechnic University of Valencia (Spain) and participated by other five partners form Italy (precisely SATA), Belgium, Ireland, Spain and United Kingdom in the role of online service providers.
+Project aim was putting the partners in the condition to make their respective services evolve by adopting an Access Point, and the SMP local registries of the CEF network, based on the new AS4 requirements in place of those AS2 presently used.
+By the project end each partner underwent a strict connectivity and conformity test with respect to the AS4 standard, thus qualifying as an operational node of the CEF network.

 since 2014 to 2018

-RIGERS is a project co-financed by the Ministry of Education, University and Research (MIUR) within the Smart Cities national program.
-Its focus is on building regeneration, with particular reference to energy consumption, and for that objective, it defines a specific methodology for diagnosis and intervention.
-The project is coordinated by ICIE (Bologna) and SATA is in charge of realising the interoperable platform able to collect, normalise and make available the relevant data of the buildings of interest.
+RIGERS was a project co-funded by the Ministry of Education, University and Research (MIUR) within the Smart Cities national program.
+Its focus was on building regeneration, with particular reference to energy consumption, and for that objective, it defined a specific methodology for diagnosis and intervention.
+The project was coordinated by ICIE (Bologna) and SATA was in charge of realising the interoperable platform able to collect, normalise and make available the relevant data of the buildings of interest.

 since 2016 to 2017

-XDOCS is a project co-financed by the Emilia-Romagna region within the POR FESR 2014-2020 program.
-Its focus is on the topic, very up-to-date and complex, of document dematerialization, starting from historical documents, and it proposes an innovative approach to the almost-automatic indexing of their contents, also for hand-written documents.
-The project is performed with the scientific support of the Softech-ICT laboratory of the University of Modena and Reggio Emilia.
+XDOCS was a project co-financed by the Emilia-Romagna region within the POR FESR 2014-2020 program.
+Its focus was on the topic, very up-to-date and complex, of document dematerialization, starting from historical documents, and it proposes an innovative approach to the almost-automatic indexing of their contents, also for hand-written documents.
+The project was performed with the scientific support of the Softech-ICT laboratory of the University of Modena and Reggio Emilia.

 since 2013 to 2015